Adele: 2006–2010: Career beginnings and 19

-Adele later cancelled the 2008 US tour dates to be with a former boyfriend.
+Despite Adele's strong success in the UK, she struggled to break into North America.
+Adele cancelled the US tour dates of her 2008 tour to be with a former boyfriend.
 She said in Nylon magazine in June 2009, "I'm like, 'I can't believe I did that.'
-It seems so ungrateful....
-I was drinking far too much and that was kind of the basis of my relationship with this boy.
+It seems so ungrateful...I was drinking far too much and that was kind of the basis of my relationship with this boy.
 I couldn't bear to be without him, so I was like, 'Well, I'll just cancel my stuff then.'"
 She referred to this period as her "early life crisis".
-She is also known for her dislike of flying and bouts of homesickness when away from her native London.
-By the middle of October 2008, Adele's attempt to break in America appeared to have failed.
-But then she was booked as the musical guest on 18 October 2008 episode of NBC's Saturday Night Live.
-The episode, which included an expected appearance by then US vice-presidential candidate Sarah Palin, earned the program its best ratings in 14 years with 17 million viewers.
-Adele performed "Chasing Pavements" and "Cold Shoulder", and the following day, 19 topped the iTunes charts and ranked at number five at Amazon.com while "Chasing Pavements" rose into the top 25.
+Already possessing a dislike for flying, Adele experienced severe bouts of homesickness while away from London.

+On 18 October 2008, Adele was featured as the musical guest in an episode of NBC's Saturday Night Live (SNL).
+The episode, which included a planned appearance by then-US vice-presidential candidate Sarah Palin, earned the program 17 million viewers.
+Adele performed "Chasing Pavements" and "Cold Shoulder",.
+The episode gave SNL its highest ratings in fourteen years, and Adele became an overnight sensation.
+Former SNL cast member Bill Hader later stated, "I remember us sitting at the rewrite table on [floor] 9, and Adele — not a lot of us had heard of her — she started singing.
+And it was like we all stopped.
+We opened the curtain and everybody looked down and went, 'Who is that?'"

+The morning after the episode aired, 19 topped the iTunes charts and ranked number five on Amazon's charts while "Chasing Pavements" rose into the top 25.
 The album reached number 11 on the Billboard 200 as a result, a jump of 35 places over the previous week.